It is an offence for a landlord to:

 Housing information in other languages

-You can find more information about the housing rights of EEA nationals in Northern Ireland on Housing Advice website:
+For information about the housing rights of EEA nationals in Northern Ireland, go to:

 The site is published in English, Polish, Lithuanian, Slovak, Russian and Portuguese.
 You can read about renting privately, homelessness, sharing a home, paying for your accommodation and other housing matters that affect migrant workers: